ManuelGil/vscode-json-flow/README.md

 ## Frequently Asked Questions (FAQ)

-**Q: How do I change the language of the extension?**
-A: JSON Flow follows your VS Code display language.
-If your language is supported, the UI will update automatically.
-See the Internationalization section below.

 **Q: Where can I report bugs or request features?**
 A: Please use the [GitHub Issues page](https://github.com/ManuelGil/vscode-json-flow/issues).